shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 Well, there is a notion of *explicit sharing* in this problem; all of our tasks are working on the same document.
 So, instead of passing information around between processes, having threads allows us to have a shared pointer within a singular address space.

-Threads
-- notion of *Explicit Sharing* - we don't want to pass that information around.
-Let the threads have a shared pointer within a singular address space.
-- Philosophy - Are the tasks in competition for resources? or cooperating? → cooperating (they are all parts of a singular program - word processor)
+Back to the philosophical question...are the tasks in competition for resources? or cooperating?
+Clearly, the tasks are cooperating because they are all parts of a singular program (word processor).
+Hence, threads is the approporiate approach here.

-## Threading
-Main thread (thread in which main() executes) in normal process

-Is it beneficial to create more threads in the same process?
-Yes.
---> need to allocate space from the address space
---> need for thread switch
+#### Webserver
+Let's look at another example.
+This time, consider a webserver.
+A webserver waits for a network connection from clients (web browser).
+When a client connects to it, the server software handles the request via HTTP.

+An interesting detail about HTTP is that it is a statless prot